hiimluck3r/Midas/README.md

 To start a project, you need to register an "npm run dev" Node Version: 10.4.0
-To install dependencies, the command in the terminal is "npm install" or "npm i"
+To install dependencies, the command in the terminal is "npm install" or "npm i" and npm install @emotion/react @emotion/styled

 then "npm dev" is enough